WrenSecurity/wrensec-deploy-tool/README.md

     Compiles whatever version of the current package is checked out, then signs it and deploys it to a provider.

+  - `verify-all-releases`
+    Sequentially checks out each release of the current package and verifies the GPG signatures of all dependencies

+  - `verify-current-release`
+    Verifies the GPG signatures of all dependences for whatever version of the current package is checked out.

+  - `sign-3p-artifacts`
+    Generates GPG signatures for all unsigned third-party artifacts using the Wren Security third-party key, then deploys the artifacts to a provider.

   - `delete-all-releases`
     Deletes all versions of the current package from a remote provider.